What you'll need to know...

 Exam practice.

-With reference to one named area of floodplain, evaluate the costs and benefits of at least three different stream management strategies.
+With reference to one named floodplain, evaluate the costs and benefits of different stream management strategies.
 (10)